 How to Erase and Format a Disk in Windows 10, 8 or 7

+Read this article to learn about the difference between quick and full format, the file system you should choose when formatting a disk, how to use the Windows built-in tool to format disks, create or delete partitions.
 Nowadays, most hard disks come preformatted by the manufacturer and ready to use.
 Yet quite often users have to format their disks themselves.

 For example, formatting deletes all files and directories which makes it the quickest method for erasing all data.
 Nevertheless, the main reason to format a disk is changing its file system.
 Windows works with several file systems including FAT32, exFAT and NTFS, each of them having their pros and cons.
 While NTFS is mostly used for internal HDDs with Windows 10, choosing the file system when formatting an external USB drive is quite an important stage.